KathaNaik/SMSspamdetectionexample/README.md

 # SMSspamdetectionexample
 I'm currently in the process of learning Scikit-Learn, I'm documenting what I've learned using online resources and websites that teach these concepts.
 To start of learning Scikit-Learn I am taking a project based approach of learning by doing.
-I'm using the GitHub repo build-your-own-x by codecrafters-io.
+I'm using the GitHub repo build-your-own-x by codecrafters-io as they have a lot of examples which can be used as a reference to learn skills.

 ## Resources